 1. This provision applies to aircraft operating both on national and international air routes and in all phases of flight.

-2. In general, three categories of aircraft-based observations (ABO) are described in the Guide to Aircraft-based Observations (in preparation), which Members should consider utilizing:
+2. In general, three categories of aircraft-based observations (ABO) are described in the Guide to Aircraft-based Observations which Members should consider utilizing:

 (a) WMO aircraft-based observations;